fogfish/gurl/README.md

 ## Key features

-Standard Golang packages implements low-level HTTP interface, which requires knowledge about protocol itself, understanding of Golang implementation aspects, and a bit of boilerplate coding.
-It also missing standardized chaining (composition) of individual requests. ᵍ🆄🆁🅻 inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using combinators (sometimes it is called category pattern).
+Standard Golang packages implement a low-level HTTP interface, which requires knowledge about the protocol itself, understanding of Golang implementation aspects, and a bit of boilerplate coding.
+It also misses standardized chaining (composition) of individual requests. ᵍ🆄🆁🅻 inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using combinators (sometimes it is called category pattern).
 Combinators make a chain of network operations as a pure computation.

 * cause-and-effect abstraction of HTTP I/O using Golang naive do-notation
 * lazy composition of individual HTTP requests to complex networking computations